Member of Parliament (Bangladesh): Duties of members of parliament

-Remuneration, privileges and allowances
+Remuneration, privileges, and allowances

 Members of parliament are entitled to an annual salary of as well as allowances.
-This is in accordance with Article 68 of the Constitution which makes provision for remuneration, allowances and privileges for members.
+This is in accordance with Article 68 of the Constitution, which makes provision for remuneration, allowances, and privileges for members.

 Size

-The Constitution specifies that Parliament consists of 300 directly elected members from general seats elected by use of first past the post who represent single-constituencies, while 50 seats are reserved exclusively for women and are allocated on a proportional basis.
+The Constitution specifies that Parliament consists of 300 directly elected members from general seats elected by use of first past the post who represent single-seat constituencies, while 50 seats are reserved exclusively for women and are allocated on a proportional basis.
 After an election, the Election Commission allocates reserved seats to parties pursuant to the number of general seats they won.
 A party then presents a list of candidates, each requiring a presenter and a seconder.
-If the number of candidates presented and seats allocated is equal, then there is no election and the reserved seats are filled in accordance with the candidate lists prepared by parties.
+If the number of candidates presented and seats allocated is equal, then there is no election, and the reserved seats are filled in accordance with the candidate lists prepared by parties.
 In the event there are more candidates than seat allocations, the 300 MPs elected from general seats vote through use of the single transferable vote system to determine the reserved seats.
-In reality, there has never been an election for reserved seats as parties have never nominated more candidates than they have been allocated.
+In reality, there has never been an election for reserved seats, as parties have never nominated more candidates than they have been allocated.

 Members

-Members of Parliament were last elected at the 2024 general election.
+The current parliament is the 13th legislature, which followed the 2026 general election.
+The new parliament took place on 17 February 2026.